yaochu21/bookstack-submit/README.md

+## bookstack-submit
-## A frontend window to streamline submission to a bookstack api
+A frontend window to streamline submission to a bookstack api